DCAN-Labs/cdni-brain/docs/roadblocks.md

     * Is it the first week of the month?
 MSI can run slow during the week of maintenance day

     * Check the status of MSI [here](https://status.msi.umn.edu/)

+33. If you get this error when trying to use Firefox "Firefox is already running, but is not responding.
+To use Firefox, you must first close the existing Firefox process, restart your device, or use a different profile."

+    * In the terminal, run `firefox -P` and select default

+    * If issue persists, open the file with `chromium-browser html_file_to_open`